ARE YOU STILL WITH ME?

 DIET ...
 Ahhh yes ... the ongoing debate.
 This ever changing and on going debate makes your head swim.
 Here is the truth about proper dog diet, your gonna love this...

 You will find, there is no set in stone diet for all dogs.
 Their true basic needs are simple... muscle meat, organ meat and bone meal... thats it!
 Nothing more is needed and everything else is just tummy filler that they will get little to no dietary benefit.
 As with humans all dogs are different and will need modification to any diet you choose.
 These are my concepts on diet for my dogs, and of course don't expect it to be the normal things you hear, I am not a politically correct person and believe that the best way to care for any animal is the way that God designed them.
 Not the way a dog food manufacturers or vets tell you so you buy their product.
-I will leave out the marketing mis-information that most of you hear, and tell it like it is.
-In the meantime, here is a good example link for good products...http://www.darwinspet.com/about-raw-food-for-dogs/ Brand is not the issue, ingredients are.
+I will leave out the marketing misinformation that most of you hear, and tell it like it is.
+In the meantime, here is a good example link for good products...http://www.darwinspet.com/about-raw-food-for-dogs/ Another page of information... https://www.darwinspet.com/resources/raw-pet-food-diets/barf-diet/ Keep in mind if you choose to purchase pre made raw food...
+Brand is not the issue, ingredients are your concern.
 As long as your dog likes it, and is healthy eating it.

 Part of the problem with commercial dry dog foods is that they aren't the correct diet for your dog causing food allergies, organ failures, and cancers just for starters.
 This is no more a benefit to the life of your dog than you eating nothing but one processed dry cracker day in and day out.
 Give this a read, and see if it helps give you a start to understanding your dog's dietary needs.
 It isn't a hard task, it just takes a little time to understand, but isn't your dog worth that?
 It can make the difference of living a happy healthy life, and can add as much as 50% to his life span.
-Read below a simple recipe for starting your dog on real, unprocessed food.
+Click the red tab to read a home made recipe for starting your dog on real, unprocessed food.

 TO CHIP OR NOT TO CHIP

-** We offer fish for needed omegas, canned Jack Mackerel or tuna patties as a snack is good too.
+** We also offer fish for needed omegas, canned Jack Mackerel or tuna patties as a snack.
 If a smaller can of another oily fish is better portioning for you, go for it.
 Maybe give yourself a meal of fish, and share with your dog for one of his snacks or meal.

 ** Two-Four daily main meals for teens and pregnant/nursing mothers, and of course free feed dry kibble.
 Morning or evening, whichever works for your individual schedule.